sheilakoo/Project-1/README.md

 ### Data Sources
-To investigate the correlation between rainy days and road accidents, we utilized the following datasets:
+To investigate the correlation between rainy days and road accidents, we utilized the following datasets (click on the hyperlinks to access):

 #### <a href= "Data sources/raindays_by_mth.csv"> Number of Rainy Days per Month (Jan 2010 - Dec 2019) </a>